Voices of Buitenhof

 DESIGN GOAL:

-The experience starts in front of the mural, where visitors find a a call-to-action sign that invites them to scan a QR code to discover what hides behind the mural.
-The QR code leads to a webpage.
+The experience begins in front of the mural, where a call-to-action sign invites visitors to scan a QR code to “discover what hides behind the mural.”
+This entry point is designed to spark curiosity and initiate a seamless transition from the physical to the digital experience.

 Over the course of my graduation, Voices of Buitenhof sparked some interest among the Delft community resulting in the project to be featured in two local newspapers (Verrassend Voorhof 7 and TeGek Tanthof 7) and the TU Delft website.